Access to HE Health Professions Fast Track

 Entry Requirements & Interview Process

-You are recommended to have GCSE Maths Grade C/4 and GCSE English Language at Grade C/4 or above or a Functional Skills Level 2 equivalent.
-It is unlikely that you would be able to undertake GCSE study alongside this fast track diploma.
+You must have GCSE Maths Grade C/4 and GCSE English Language at Grade C/4 or above or a Functional Skills Level 2 equivalent.

 All applicants will have opportunity to discuss their application during an interview with one of the tutors, where any questions about the course can be answered.